-Tane falls from a high ladder on a building site and injures his back.
-After his fall, he is unable to manage his job as a builder and needs to take time off work.
+Tane falls from a ladder at home and injures his back.
+After his fall, he is unable to manage his job and needs to take time off work.

-Tane later attempts to return to work through a suitable duties plan but finds his back and leg pain flares up each time he does manual labour.
+Tane later attempts to return to work but finds his back and leg pain flares up each time he does manual labour.
 Tane ends up off work again.

 Tane’s GP recommends he sees Dr Scott-Young and gives him a specialist referral.